 Alton Big Dig – The second year of an exciting new archaeological investigation into the heritage of Alton, Hampshire and part of The Festival of Archaeology.
 Crop marks within the Town Gardens in the hot, dry summer of 2018, led to a geophysical survey in the park followed by productive test pits in 2019.
 The Big Dig […]

 Looking for some inspiration?
 Why not try using the links below to get you started:

 Academic Credits Available | Accommodation Included | All Inclusive | Dig for a Day | Finds Processing | Suitable for Children | Experienced Diggers | Field School | Non-Excavation Courses | Other Ways to Get Involved

-This will be the 6th year of archaeological investigation into the seventeenth century gardens at Hanwell Castle, part of a programme of doctoral research with the University of Oxford.
-We will be concentrating on the excavation of a water parterre which may be the location of the famous ‘House […]
+This will be the 8th year of archaeological investigation into the 17th-century gardens at Hanwell Castle, part of a programme of doctoral research with the University of Oxford.
+We will be concentrating on the excavation of a water parterre based on an octagonal stone lined island which may be the location of the famous ‘House […]

 Colchester Archaeological Group and Fordham History Society, with permission from The Woodland Trust are carrying out ongoing excavations on a Roman Site at Fordham Hall, Essex.
 Geophysics, field-walking, trial trenching and finds from Phase I in 2015 all suggested significant Roman activity on the site.
 Phase II excavations, begun in 2016 and due to finish […]

 PLEASE NOTE: The 2020 Meillionydd excavation has been cancelled due to the Covid-19 pandemic.
 However, we expect to continue our field work in June and July 2021.
 Meillionydd is a Late Bronze Age / Iron Age double ringwork hilltop enclosure, near Rhiw, on the Llŷn peninsula in northwest Wales.
 The site has been partially excavated […]